By Connected Technology Solutions

 CTS Check-in kiosks reduced/eliminated lines and decreased wait times.

-Average check-in time on a kiosk was 2-minutes.
+The average check-in time at a kiosk was 2 minutes.

 More than 500,000 check-ins were completed annually using CTS kiosks.

-Staff were pleased to have more time to spend with patients who had complex check-in requirements or special needs.
+Staff were pleased to spend more time with patients with complex check-in requirements or special needs.

 As Vanderbilt University Medical Center continues the rollout of patient kiosks, additional functionality is being considered, including: